yegor256/blog/_drafts/_many.md

 ---
 layout: post
-title: "How to Handle Too-Many-Classes Problem"
+title: "How to Handle the Problem of Too Many Classes"
 date: 2017-01-10
 place: Odessa, Ukraine
 tags: oop java
 description: |
-  Very often I hear that too many classes in object-oriented design is a problem; let's investigate when this may happen and how to handle it right.
+  I often hear that having too many classes in an object-oriented design is a problem; let's investigate when this is likely to happen and how to handle it correctly.
 keywords:
   - too many classes
   - OOP classes